google/highway/g3doc/quick_reference.md

     defined (i.e. those for which the corresponding flag, e.g. -mavx2, was passed to the compiler).
-If specified, this should be the same for all translation units, otherwise the safety check in SupportedTargets (that all enabled baseline targets are supported) may be inaccurate.
+If specified, this should be the same for all translation units, otherwise the safety check in SupportedTargets (that all enabled baseline targets are supported) will not report a mismatch for the targets specified in other translation units.

 Zero or one of the following macros may be defined to replace the default policy for selecting `HWY_TARGETS`: